 K-State Challenge Course

 The K-State Challenge Course is an experiential adventure program that offers groups and individuals the opportunity to engage in a series of personal development and team building activities.
 A challenge course, commonly referred to as a ropes course, is composed of wood, poles, cables, logs and belaying systems that are used for activities such as ice breakers, group initiatives, and low and/or high element challenges.
+We have over a dozen low elements, seven high elements, and countless field activities.

 We offer customized programming that caters to people of all ages and physical abilities.
 Groups are led through the course by our trained facilitators.
 We are open year-round, seven days per week, provided there is daylight and appropriate weather.
 You only need to be age eight and up to do the low course and age 12 and up to do the high course.